Carer training for complex care

 We provide our carers with in-depth training and comprehensive knowledge for a range of complex conditions

 Supplementary carer training for all types of complex care

 We provide care for a wide range of needs, from companionship care to more complex conditions and so it is essential that our carers receive ongoing support and training in each of these areas to enable them to provide the best care for our clients.

 Our condition specific, complex care training is supplementary to our 10 day induction programme and we run a variety of carer training courses throughout the year.
 This means if you have a range of clients, you will be equipped to care for a variety of needs.
 It also means if your client’s condition becomes more complex, we can give you the skills and knowledge you need to continue to provide care for a range of needs.

 In-depth knowledge and skills

-Care training for a range of conditions
+Carer training for a range of care needs

 DEMENTIA CARE TRAINING

 A large portion of our clients are living under the dementia umbrella so we invest heavily in our dementia training to ensure we provide the best care for people living with this condition.
 There is no doubt about it, caring for someone with dementia can be difficult and unpredictable.
 With in-depth, quality training our carers learn the general principles and practices to help their client navigate and cope with daily life, being cared for in their own home.

 Our dementia training is facilitated by Helen Drain (an approved trainer for the Alzheimer’s Society) who has first-hand, personal experience of caring for a loved one after her husband developed vascular dementia.
 This course is facilitated by Ben Weygang.